 © Bank of America Corporation.
 All rights reserved.

 The primary condition for opening an HSA is that you must also be enrolled in an HDHP.
-For 2020, HDHPs require an annual deductible of $1,400 or more for an individual and $2,800 for a family (up from $1,350 per individual and $2,700 per family for 2019).
-In addition, for 2020, they need to provide an annual out-of-pocket maximum of $6,900 per individual or $13,800 for a family ($6,750 per individual and $13,500 for a family in 2019) before covering 100% of allowable medical expenses.
+For 2021, HDHPs require an annual deductible of $1,400 or more for an individual and $2,800 for a family (unchanged from 2020).1 In addition, for 2021, they need to limit your annual out-of-pocket maximum of $7,000 per individual or $14,000 for a family ($6,900 per individual and $13,800 for a family in 2020) before covering 100% of allowable medical expenses.
 Even if your employer doesn’t offer an HSA—or if you’re self-employed—you may be able to open an HSA on your own, as long as you’re also enrolled in an HDHP.
-Keep in mind, in addition to being enrolled in an HDHP, you cannot be claimed as someone else’s dependent and you cannot have disqualifying additional medical coverage, such as a general purpose health flexible spending account (FSA).
+Keep in mind, in addition to being enrolled in an HDHP, you cannot be claimed as someone else’s dependent and you cannot have disqualifying additional medical coverage, such as a general-purpose health flexible spending account (FSA).

 A wide range of routine medical costs, including: